SamanthaKwenaeetile/Hang_Game1/README.md

 1. I tested the python code using a PEP8 linter website and then i fixed any erros.
 (http://pep8online.com/)

-2. I tested in the terninal and also on the site heroku which i used to deploye the site.
+2. I tested the game on the terninal and also on the site heroku which i used to deploye the site to see if the worked and did not have any erros.

 3. I manually tested the user inputs by entering the wrong data to confrim any error messages.

+4. I used the W3C markup validator to check the markup validity.

 ## **Validators**
 * PEP8 - No errors returned from (http://pep8online.com/).